How Does Car Insurance Work?

 - Have a tree fall onto your hood

 No matter how safe and skilled a driver you are, you can't control factors like the weather, the state of the roads or the actions of other people.
-Your car insurance policy helps you avoid large, unexpected bills.
+Your car insurance policy helps you avoid large, unexpected bills from these kinds of accidents.

 What does car insurance cover?